Sooihk/Coursera-Data-Science-Specialization/Exploratory Data Analysis/Project 2/README.md

 print(county_plot)
 ```

-From the following plot, coal combustion related sources have decreased from 1999 to 2008:
+From the following plot, Los Angeles county has the greatest changes over time in motor vehicle emissions:

 ![plot6.png](./plot6.png)